Goldfields Water Supply Scheme: River of Steel

-The book River of Steel, by Dr Richard G. Hartley, won the Margaret Medcalf award of the State Records Office of Western Australia in 2008.
+The book River of Steel, by Richard G. Hartley, won the Margaret Medcalf award of the State Records Office of Western Australia in 2008.

 Lower Helena Dam

 Lower Helena Pipehead Dam is now also used to supply water to the Goldfields region.
 Water from the dam is currently pumped back into Mundaring Weir.

 Engineering heritage

 The scheme is listed as a National Engineering Landmark by Engineers Australia as part of its Engineering Heritage Recognition Program, and an International Historic Civil Engineering Landmark by the American Society of Civil Engineers.